 This profile is part of a paid investor education campaign.*

-RE Royalties Ltd. provide investors the ability to invest in a growing clean energy economy and to generate strong capital returns over the near-to-medium term and above-market yield over the long term.
+RE Royalties Ltd. (TSXV:RE) provide investors the ability to invest in a growing clean energy economy and to generate strong capital returns over the near-to-medium term and above-market yield over the long term.

 The global renewable energy market is very large, with $280 billion invested in the sector in 2017 alone, and continues to grow rapidly.
 RE Royalties utilizes its unique royalty financing model to invest into a portfolio of operating and/or shovel-ready renewable energy projects owned by small-to-medium sized renewable energy companies.
 These projects are long-lived assets, with long-term cash flows generated by the sale of electricity to investment grade electricity buyers.
 Although these companies have great assets, they are underserved by traditional financiers due to their size.

 RE Royalties is the first royalty financing company to focus on the renewable energy sector.
 The royalty financing model is well-proven and royalty financing companies have a longstanding history of success in other sectors such as mining, oil and gas, pharmaceuticals, consumer services and agriculture.
 RE Royalties saw the rapid emergence of the renewable energy sector as an untapped opportunity to apply this foundational model that allows renewable energy companies a more flexible way to grow.